 If you have obtained a PAYE reference number from HMRC, please answer "Yes" to this question and provide the number.
 This is a 3 digit tax office number, a forward slash, and a tax office employer reference, like 123/AB456.
 It may be called 'Employer PAYE reference' or 'PAYE reference'

 Next, if your Company was incorporated in the UK, please indicate so and your address will be directly pulled through from the Company Details page.
 If you are a Foreign company seeking Compliance, you will need to provide some additional details, such as the address of the original company, the evidence of permanent establishment, etc.

-Select what type of Articles of Association you were on when the shares were issued.
-If you did your Fundraise (Funding round) on SeedLegals, just select option 1.
+Next, select what type of Articles of Association you were on when the shares were issued.
+If you did your Fundraise (Funding round) on SeedLegals, just select option one.
 If you did not change your articles since incorporation (for example by doing only SeedFASTs and converting them), select the second option.
 Finally, if you completed your raise outside of the platform, please select the third option.